sseuraeki/DQN_Navigation/README.md

 ### Running the code

-1. Training the agent
 To see how the agent gets trained and learns, follow the instructions in Navigation.ipynb file.
 Jupyter Notebook is recommended to open and view this file.
 <br>This project already has learnt weights in checkpoint.chp file.
 Demonstration of this project will use this file to load up the weights.

-2. Watching the trained agent
-If you want to just see the trained agent in action, run Navigation.py.